 Chatterton’s story also provides an opportunity to examine a range of contemporary themes such as: artistic credulity and credibility; fake news and fake art; young artists; arts and mental health; on-going barriers to accessing culture in the city; the nature of celebrity; the resurrection of the Gothic; and the nurturing of creativity.

 The key milestone dates at which most projects were due to converge were in March (Lyra poetry festival), September (Bristol Open Doors) and October-November (Bristol Poetry Institute Annual Reading, the University of Bristol Autumn Art Lectures and Chatterton’s birthday).
-The Covid 19 situation has necessitated several changes to the timetable with some events moving online and the likely extension of the programme into early 2021.
+The Covid 19 situation has necessitated several changes to the timetable with some events moving online and the possible extension of the programme into early 2021.

 - Romantic Bristol: Writing the City – creating two new interpretation layers to this free smartphone app: one on Chatterton and one on contemporary poetic responses to his life and work.